Reaction rate constant: Plasma and gases

 Calculation of rate constants of the processes of generation and relaxation of electronically and vibrationally excited particles are of significant importance.
 It is used, for example, in the computer simulation of processes in plasma chemistry or microelectronics.
 First-principle based models should be used for such calculation.
 It can be done with the help of computer simulation software.

 Rate constant calculations

 Rate constant can be calculated for elementary reactions by molecular dynamics simulations.

 One possible approach is to calculate the mean residence time of the molecule in the reactant state.
 Although this is feasible for small systems with short residence times, this approach is not widely applicable as reactions are often rare events on molecular scale.

 One simple approach to overcome this problem is Divided Saddle Theory.
-Such other methods as the Bennett Chandler procedure, and Milestoning are also developed for rate constant calculations.
+Such other methods as the Bennett Chandler procedure, and Milestoning have also been developed for rate constant calculations.

 Divided saddle theory

 The theory is based on the assumption that the reaction can be described by a reaction coordinate, and that we can apply Boltzmann distribution at least in the reactant state.

 A new, especially reactive segment of the reactant, called the saddle domain, is introduced, and the rate constant is factored: